rodalton/watson-functions/README.md

 `name` points to the IBM Cloud Functions action created earlier.

 `$my_creds` is a variable that includes the IBM Cloud Functions username & password.
-The `$my_creds` should have the following format.
+The `$my_creds` variable should have the following format.
 ```
 {
   "user":"97b54365-5b01-4161-843c-95a67ae70819",